github-vet/rangeclosure-findings/README.md

 # rangeclosure-findings
 Range closure findings in GitHub projects.

+The findings in the issue tracker of this repository were gathered to understand the impact of [this proposed change](https://golang.org/issue/20733).

 ### **Currently all findings should be considered preliminary, as we are working to tune the static analysis.
 Stay tuned for more information.**

 ## Where's the Code?!